lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/security/authentication/social/google-logins.md

 ## <a name="configure-google-authentication"></a>Configurar a autenticação do Google

-Adicione o serviço do Google `Startup.ConfigureServices`a:
+Adicione o serviço do Google a `Startup.ConfigureServices` :

 [!code-csharp[](~/security/authentication/social/social-code/3.x/StartupGoogle3x.cs?highlight=11-19)]